 From 2009 I do Masters tournaments so I have to this day the following weights lifted in a match: squat 342.5kg, 220kg bench press, dead lift 287,5kg and a total of 837.5kg.
 To achieve your challenges is the support of Titan gear gives a big boost to realize my and your goals.

 Below a complication of my EPF Europeans Masters 2016.
 You can see that during the meet the pain I got from the trigeminal neuralgia.
 Because of this problem I had a brain operation.

-After my brain surgery (January 2017) I made a step back in lifting heavy weights and made an adjustment in the way I breathe and train and therefore I’m able to lift with in those possibilities.
+After my brain surgery (January 2017) I made a step back in lifting heavy weights and made an adjustment in the way I breathe and train and therefore I’m able to lift within those possibilities.
 I’m very proud on the weights I can still lift.
 Lifted in 2021 at EPF Europeans Masters (2021, click here!) and IPF Worlds Masters (2021, click here!).
 (Also in 2022) More info about the last years about my (mental)health can be read here.
 After 5 years acquired brain injury (dammage) establisch (update 1) update 2 update 3 What will bring 2022?

 My favorite exercise is squat.
 Because squat is a technical exercise and the most stressful events during a competition, everything have to match to make your biggest squat.
 It gives me a big kick when I squat the weight which is loaded on the barbell.

 My ‘basic’ training philosophy: it’s about a few things:

 3. The point is not how hard you train, but how you train (execution),

 4. The mental aspect is much bigger than people think.
 (According to my feelings: 40% mental, 30% technique and 30% power).

 5. Stick to your plan and if you deviate from it (train only lighter than your plan/program, training heavier than your plan, this helps to get 2).